The Reflective Universe Hypothesis

 - No deviation → universe is probably causally closed.

-- Structured deviation → existence of external input (higher-order causality).
+- Structured deviation → might be existence of external input (lower-order causality).

 5. Implications

-- A positive result implies that our universe participates in a hierarchy of computation: a machine within a greater machine.
+- A positive result could imply that our universe participates in a hierarchy of computation: a machine within a greater machine.

-- A negative result would would support the hypothesis of total causal closure: the universe as a complete self-executing program with no inputs.
+- A negative result might support the hypothesis of total causal closure: the universe as a complete self-executing program with no inputs.

 6. Status of the Hypothesis

-The RUH is logically consistent and compatible with known physics but remains non-empirical.
-It is simply a philosophical framework for exploring whether our universe’s causal structure is fully self-contained or instead reflects a higher-order meta-causal domain.
+The RUH remains firmly non-empirical.
+It is simply an attempt at exploring whether our universe’s causal structure is fully self-contained, and if it might reflect a lower-order meta-causal domain.